 If you have been hurt at work, your employer’s workers’ compensation coverage is designed to protect you from paying for your medical care and lost wages out of pocket.

 Why Do I Need a Florida Workers Compensation Attorney?

 Simply because your employer must carry workers’ compensation does not mean the insurance company is going to approve your claim.

 Certainly, as an eligible employee, you are entitled to workers’ compensation benefits.
 However, it is not your employer who is responsible for providing the coverage — it is their insurance provider.

 Like most insurance companies, they will do everything they can to delay, undervalue, or avoid paying a claim — including workers’ compensation.

 If the workers’ compensation insurance company is resistant to fulfilling your complete medical, financial, temporary partial disability, or temporary total disability needs, contact our skilled Florida workers’ compensation attorneys today, so we can evaluate your important case during a free consultation.

 Contact Our Experienced Workers’ Compensation Attorneys in Florida for a Free Case Evaluation Today

 If you have been hurt at work, we understand that your livelihood depends on your ability to pursue workers’ compensation benefits.
-After your injuries occur, alert your employer, seek medical care right away, and contact our experienced Florida workers’ compensation lawyers at MLG Injury to schedule a free consultation today by calling 786-206-8807.
+After your injuries occur, alert your employer, seek medical care right away, and contact our experienced Florida workers’ compensation lawyers at Morgan Law Group to schedule a free consultation today by calling 786-206-8807.